Division of Community Services

 Community Justice

-The primary focus of the Office of Community Justice is to develop a continuum of effective programmatic initiatives that lead to creating a balanced and restorative justice system for all who are impacted by juvenile crime -- juveniles, their families, and victims.
+The primary focus of the Office of Community Justice is to develop a continuum of effective programmatic initiatives that lead to creating a restorative justice system for all who are impacted by juvenile crime -- juveniles, their families, and victims.
 Programs coordinated through this office include:

 - Juvenile Arbitration -- provides a statewide network of community-based programs that successfully divert first-time juvenile offenders charged with committing non-violent criminal offenses